Sebastian Spence

 Sebastian Spence (born December 9, 1969) is a Canadian actor.
-He played the lead role of Cade Foster in the Space Channel science fiction television series, First Wave (1998–2001).
+He played the lead role of Cade Foster in the Space Channel science fiction television series First Wave (1998–2001).

 Early life

-Spence was born in St. John's, Newfoundland to Michael Cook and Janis Spence, both playwrights.
+Spence was born in St. John's, Newfoundland, to Michael Cook and Janis Spence, both playwrights.
 His first professional acting job was at age 16, in a play written by his mother.

 Career

-Spence's first on-camera role was in second part of the Canadian television miniseries, The Boys of St. Vincent, which was well-received by critics.
-His next role was in the trilogy of A Family of Cops television movies with Charles Bronson, playing Eddie Fein the younger son of Bronson's character.
+Spence's first on-camera role was in second part of the Canadian television miniseries The Boys of St. Vincent, which was well-received by critics.
+His next role was in the trilogy of A Family of Cops television films with Charles Bronson, playing Eddie Fein the younger son of Bronson's character.

 Spence's first film role was in the futuristic Anchor Zone, which was filmed in his native Newfoundland. performed in a substantial role in the film Drive, She Said in 1997; the film's storyline and staging were criticized by reviewers.
-Spence's first leading role was as Cade Foster, in the Space Channel (and later Sci-Fi Channel) original series, First Wave, which ran between 1998 and 2001.
+Spence's first leading role was as Cade Foster, in the Space Channel (and later Sci-Fi Channel) original series First Wave, which ran between 1998 and 2001.

 Spence played the role of Cliff Harting on the Hallmark Channel drama Cedar Cove, between 2013 and 2015.